azarketa/Thermodynamics-theoretical-pills/source/12_1st_law_in_open_systems.md

 * **Work types** — The total work divides into **shaft work**, representing useful mechanical power, and **flow work**, representing the energy carried with the mass flow.
 * **Steady operation** — In steady conditions, the heat and shaft work interactions exactly balance the energy changes between the inlet and outlet streams.
 * **Role of enthalpy** — Combining internal energy and flow work into **enthalpy** simplifies open-system analysis, making it easier to express energy balances.

-* **Interpretation** — Energy remains conserved, but in open systems it moves not only as heat or work, but also **with the mass** that continuously flows through the device.
+The upshot is that energy remains conserved, but in open systems it moves not only as heat or work, but also **with the mass** that continuously flows through the control volume.